linuxlsr/azureLearning/README.md

  security_center_workspaces
 ```
 ## Remote State
-In order to not store credentials in github, I cobbled together a tf-init.sh script stored one level up out of the local repo, which initializes the remote backend, using (https://www.terraform.io/docs/backends/config.html) as a guide to partial backend configuration.
+In order to not store credentials in github, I cobbled together a tf-init.sh script stored one level up out of the local repo, which initializes the remote backend, using[Backend / Partial Configuration] (https://www.terraform.io/docs/backends/config.html#partial-configuration) as a guide.
 ```
 #!/bin/bash
 # replace these with your values from your initial local state deployment